 Fuller’s is a premium pubs and hotels business founded in Chiswick, London in 1845 and listed on the premium market of the London Stock Exchange.
 We have 209 managed businesses, with 1,027 boutique bedrooms, and 175 Tenanted Inns.
 The estate is predominately located in the South of England (44% of sites are within the M25) and stretches from London to the Jurassic Coast via the New Forest.
 Our Managed pubs and hotels include the Cotswold Inns and Hotels and the Bel & Dragon Country Inns.
 Further information can be found in our 2021 Annual Report, which is available on our website www.fullers.co.uk

 We are committed to conducting our business ethically and with integrity, and that there is no modern slavery or human trafficking in any part of our business or supply chains.

 Our supply chains

 Our supply chains include the sourcing of raw materials and finished products for the purposes of providing food and drink, goods and equipment used in our pubs and hotels and our support office, contactors, sub-contractors, and professional service suppliers.
 In total we have around 1,000 suppliers ranging in size and complexity.
 In most cases we aim to develop long term relationships with our key suppliers and to rationalise the number of suppliers we partner with, but we do have a large number of smaller contractors who service the day-to-day requirements across our estate.
 We seek to maintain open communication with our contractors and suppliers regarding our values and expectations.

 Due diligence processes for slavery and human trafficking

-We have undertaken additional training in our hotel business to ensure our teams can spot the signs relevant to victims of modern slavery and understand hot to report it for immediate action.
+- refreshment of training across the business to ensure our teams can spot the signs relevant to victims of modern slavery and understand how to report it for immediate action;

 Simon Emeny, Chief Executive